Overview of OLTP

 Some crucial segments that affect the performance of OLTP are

 - Rollback segments: Rollback segments are the parts of the database that record the transactions that are rolled back.
 This ensures consistency in the database among several users.
-It also records the transactions rolled back and helps in the recovery of databases to avoid the loss.
+It also records the transactions rolled back and helps in the recovery of databases to avoid loss.

 - Discrete transactions: The transactions that revert all the changes made into the database until the last commit refers to discrete transactions.
-These are crucial in case of short and non-distributed transactions.
+These are crucial in the case of short and non-distributed transactions.

 - Blocksize: The size of the block should be multiple of the Operating system size to avoid non-required I/O operations.

 - Buffer cache size: It is used to avoid unnecessary resource utilization by SQL statements.